Your Labour Team in Abbey

 Abbey

-I have lived in Abbey for the past eight years, and in that time, I’ve fallen in love with the area and our fantastic local community.
+Andy has lived in Abbey for the past eight years, and in that time he has fallen in love with the area and its fantastic local community.

-I grew up in small village in the countryside where I learnt about the importance of community, charity and fairness.
-After University I moved to London to start my career and I now work in a studio that does sound for Film, TV and Video Games.
+He grew up in a small village in the countryside, where he learned the importance of community, charity, and fairness.
+After university, he moved to London to begin his career and now works in a studio specialising in sound for film, TV, and video games.

-Over the years, I’ve seen how strong communities are built when people feel listened to and supported.
-I’ve also seen the challenges that face residents from my volunteering in Morden Library, and the difference a good councillor can make.
+Over the years, Andy has seen how strong communities are built when people feel listened to and supported.
+Through his volunteering at Morden Library, he has also seen the challenges residents face — and the real difference a good councillor can make.

-That’s why I’m standing to be your councillor - to help make sure decisions are made fairly, in the interests of local people.
+That’s why Andy is standing to be a councillor: to help ensure decisions are made fairly and in the interests of local people.

-In my spare time I can usually be found running around Morden Hall Park & Abbey Rec (I’m currently training for the London Marathon), enjoying a pint at The Trafalgar, and reading up on history - something Merton is steeped in.
+In his spare time, he can usually be found running around Morden Hall Park and Abbey Rec (he’s currently training for the London Marathon), enjoying a pint at The Trafalgar, or reading up on history, something Merton is steeped in.

-Merton is the place I am proud to call home, and I’m passionate about helping it continue to thrive.
-If elected, I’ll work hard to make Abbey even better for the people who live here.
+Merton is the place Andy is proud to call home, and he is passionate about helping it continue to thrive.
+If elected, he will work hard to make Abbey even better for the people who live here.

 • Smiling woman with a red jacket